adobe/aepsdk-roku/Documentation/api-reference.md

 About the XDM data structure, please refer to the [Media Edge API Documentation](https://experienceleague.adobe.com/docs/experience-platform/edge-network-server-api/media-edge-apis/getting-started.html?lang=en).

 > **Important**
 > Ensure that the `media.ping` event is sent at least once every second with the latest playhead value during the video playback.
-SDK relies on these pings to function properly.
+AEP Roku SDK relies on these pings to function properly.
 > Refer to [MainScene.brs](../sample/simple-videoplayer-channel/components/MainScene.brs) for information on how the sample app uses a timer to send ping events every second.

 ##### Syntax